murugapl/manage-vaccinations-in-schools-guidance/app/guide/paper-forms.md

 1. Go to **Sessions**, then the **Scheduled** tab.
 2. Find the relevant school.
-3. On the school page, click on the **Download consent form** link.
+3. On the school page, click on the **Download consent form** link corresponding to the relevant vaccination programme.
 4. You can then print the form off and send it to the parent who requested it.

 ![Screenshot of a session overview page.](/assets/images/session.png)